-Kitsap streams, lakes and shorelines.
-These surface waters are equally as important as the groundwater we drink.
+Kitsap streams, lakes, and shorelines.
+These surface waters and the shellfish contained are equally as important as the groundwater we drink.

 Our job is to ensure our surface waterways are safe and sanitary so you don’t get sick when you swim in them or eat the shellfish that live in them.
 Our water quality program is nationally recognized for its innovation and effectiveness.